aerogear/graphback/README.md

 GraphQL can be hard and intimidating initially.
-Graphback helps you to kickstart your experience with any existing GraphQL implementation by generating a backend layer using your data model.
+Graphback helps you to kickstart your experience with any existing GraphQL implementation by generating a Node.js server using your data model.

 ## What it does